 - Permit a student complainant and a student respondent to have the same opportunity to have an appropriate support person or advisor present at any interview or hearing, in a manner consistent with the governing procedures and applicable data practices law;

-- Employees shall have the right to representation consistent with the appropriate collective bargaining agreement or personnel plan;
+- Afford employees the right to representation consistent with the appropriate collective bargaining agreement or personnel plan;

 - Be conducted in accordance with applicable due process standards and privacy laws;